 output_file = 'SYS$OUTPUT'

-OPEN (UNIT=P_SCO_LUN, NAME=output_file, TYPE='NEW',
+OPEN (UNIT=P_SCO_LUN, name=output_file, TYPE='NEW',

 + CARRIAGECONTROL='LIST', IOSTAT=status, ERR=90)